-1. Theme-writing and Structure of English Prose.-Textbooks, Scott and Denny's Paragraph Writing and the Atlantic Monthly for October, November and December.
-First semester, Tuesday, Wednesday and Friday, 8:30 A. M. and 2:30 P. M.

-2. Rhetoric.-A study of formal Rhetoric and of specimen selections from literature.
-Genung's Working Principles of Rhetoric.
-Second semester, Tuesday, Wednesday and Friday, 8:30 A. M. and 2:30 P. M.

-3. English Literature.-Lewis, Beginnings of English Litcrature, Chaucer, Prologue and Knight's Tale, Spenser, The Facry Queene, Book I, Thayer's Best Elizabethan Plays.
+- 1. Theme-writing and Structure of English Prose.-Textbooks, Scott and Denny's Paragraph Writing and the Atlantic Monthly for October, November and December.
+First semester, Tuesday, Wednesday and Friday, 8:30 A. M. and 2:30 P. M. - Rhetoric.-A study of formal Rhetoric and of specimen selections from literature.
+Second semester, Tuesday, Wednesday and Friday, 8:30 x, m, and 2:30 P, M. - 3.
+English Literature.-Lewis, Beginnings of English Literature, Chaucer, Prologue and Knight's Tale, Spenser, The Facry Queene, Book I, Thayer's Best Elizabethan Plays.
 Notes on the Development of the Drama.
-Junior year, first semester, Monday, Wednesday and Friday, 11 A. M.

-4. English Literature.-The text-book used is Long's, supplemented by selected readings and by notes on special topics.
+Junior year, first semester, Monday, Wednesday and Friday, 11 A. M. - English Literature.-The text-book used is Long's, supplemented by selected readings and by notes on special topics.